Textiles - what can you do to reduce textiles waste?

 - Sheridan stores and outlets accept any brand of pre-loved quilt covers, sheets and towels for recycling (please wash items prior).
 Check with your store as the program is so popular they get full quickly!

-- GoKindly offers a recycling program for GoKindly-branded pillows and doonas
+- GoKindly offers a recycling program for GoKindly-branded pillows and doonas.

 Mattresses and bed bases